-Our investment model is centred on concentrated portfolios of quality companies.
+Our investment model is centred on concentrated portfolios of quality companies that deliver durable long-term returns for our clients.

 Companies that are perceived to meet these investment requirements can be included in the Approved List.
-Northcape's view on sustainability of returns is driven by bottom-up research, which includes ESG factors, as follows:
+Northcape's view on the resilience of long-term returns is informed by bottom-up fundamental research, which includes the consideration of ESG factors, as follows:

-- ESG research and analysis: to identify and assess financially material risks and opportunities and sustainability of returns. - ESG ratings: to apply a framework for judgements of investment attractiveness in the context of the investment model and client objectives. - Monitoring and review: of company progress in managing material ESG risks and opportunities.
+- Research and analysis: to identify and assess financially material risks and opportunities and sustainability of returns. - In-house ESG ratings: to apply a framework for judgements of investment attractiveness in the context of the investment model and client objectives. - Monitoring and review: of company progress in managing material ESG risks and opportunities.